RufaelDev/EventMessageTrackSamples/README.md

 is implemented.
 This triggers a sample boundary at each time the set of active events changes.

-Only the conceptial conversion from DASHEvents to samples is covered, this code does not write any MP4, DASH, ISO-BMFF compliant output.
+Only the conceptual conversion from DASHEvents to samples is covered, this code does not write any MP4, DASH, ISO-BMFF compliant output.